 The Audit Committee meets and reports to the board as required, but in any case at least twice each year.
-Its members are currently one executive director and one non-executive director.
+Its members are currently one executive director and two non-executive directors.
 The committee has authority to seek any pertinent information it requires from any employee or external party.
 The Company's external auditor is invited to attend each meeting of the committee.